-- (1) The academic programme starts with the winter semester. - (2) The standard course length is: - a) three semesters from the start of the programme until successful completion of the master examination and - b) six semesters from admission to the course section IIb until successful completion of the doctoral studies. - (3) The degree programme cannot be completed part-time. - (4) The academic programme is comprised of 120 C or credits (European Credit Transfer and Accumulation System (ECTS) until successful completion of the master examination: C), which are distributed as follows: - a. to the specialist course 83 C, - b. to the area of professionalisation 7 C and - c. to the master thesis 30 C. - (5) 1The academic programme is divided into the following course sections: - a. the intensive year (course section I) with a scope of 90 C, - b. the master thesis (course section IIa) with a scope of 30 C or the phase of doctoral studies (course section IIb). - (6) 1The study and examination components in the intensive year should be completed in modules.
-2These modules are specified in the module overview (appendix 1).
-2The module catalogue and module handbook are published separately in a common electronic version (digital module directory); they are part of these regulations, as far as the modules are itemised in the module overview (appendix 1). - (7) The language of instruction and examination is English.
+(1) The academic programme starts with the winter semester.

+(2) The standard course length is:

+a) three semesters from the beginning of studies to the successful completion of the master's examination, and b) six semesters after admission to study section IIb until successful completion of the doctorate.

+(3) The degree programme cannot be done part-time.

+(4) The academic programme is comprised of 120 C or credits (European Credit Transfer and Accumulation System (ECTS) until successful completion of the master's examination: C), which are distributed as follows:

+- a. to the subject-specific course 83 C,

+- b. to the area of professionalisation 7 C and

+- c.
+30 C for the master's thesis.

+(5) The academic programme is divided into the following course sections:

+- a. the intensive year (course section I) with a scope of 90 C, - b. the master's thesis (course section IIa) with a scope of 30 C or the phase of doctoral studies (course section IIb).

+(6) The study and examination components in the intensive year should be completed in modules.
+These modules are specified in the module overview (appendix 1).
+The module index is published separately.
+It forms part of this regulation in as far as the modules are listed in the module overview (appendix I).

+(7) The language of instruction and examination is English.